we're going to solve problems and charm your users together. here's how.

 Because of my extensive background in development as well as design, I love being there for my clients every step of the way.
-I'll send detailed technical specifications to development teams including everything from wireframes, user flows, use cases, database schemas, etc. If I think it, it goes down into writing!
+I'll produce detailed technical specifications to your development team including everything from wireframes, user flows, use cases, database schema suggestions, etc. If I think it, it goes down into writing!

 I often have the opportunity to support development teams through the process, making sure that issues and questions are resolved as soon as they arise.
 For some projects I even get my hands on the front-end code to ensure that the final product is pixel-perfect.
 This is a great time to do additional rounds of user testing through the process, until our project goes live.

 5 / Ship